IamJiyong/JiyongVision/README.md

 # CIFAR-10 Model Training

-This repository contains scripts for training and testing models on the CIFAR-10 dataset.
+This repository contains scripts for training and testing models on the CIFAR-10 and VOC0712 datasets.

 ## 1. Data Preparation
 To prepare the CIFAR-10 dataset, run the following command: